threefoldtech/zos/docs/internals/internals.md

 `zbus` allows auto generation of `stubs` which are generated clients against a certain module interface.
 Hence a module X can interact with module Y by importing the generated clients and then start making function calls.

 ## ZOS Processes (modules)
+Modules of zos are completely internal.
+There is noway an external user to talk to them directly.
+The idea is the node exposes a public API over rmb, while internally this API can talk to internal modules over `zbus`

 Here you are a list of the major ZOS modules.

 - [Identity](identity/readme.md)